intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 ```

 In essence, it is unfortunately very easy to see high latency measurements due to unintended interference and client side queuing in mutilate.
-On top of the recommendations on top, we have found that reducing the number agent threads and connections and increasing the measurement time with the `--load_duration` flag helps.
+On top of the recommendations, we have found that reducing the number agent threads and connections and increasing the measurement time to around 30 seconds with the `--load_duration` flag helps.
 To accommodate for the fewer connections per agent, you can safely add more agents.

-Another option to increase precision of the latency measurements, mutilate give the option to use blocking vs non-blocking IO.
+Another option to increase precision of the latency measurements, mutilate gives the option to use blocking vs non-blocking IO.
 Enabling this increase the precision but increase the cpu load on the mutilate agents.

 #### Known issues with mutilate